-After slight hesitation, the man continued: “Well if you walk to the corner and go right, walk one more block to Garden and take a left you will find Linnaea’s Cafe.
+After a slight hesitation, the man continued: “Well if you walk to the corner and go right, walk one more block to Garden and take a left you will find Linnaea’s Cafe.
 Nice place.
 Casual, like a country inn, with quiet garden seating.
-You’re a big ragged around the edges, so if they give you any trouble you tell them George P. sent you.”
+You’re a bit ragged around the edges, so if they give you any trouble you tell them George P. sent you.”

 “Thank you, that is very kind of you” and set out following the directions.

 Jack ordered two eggs, scrambled, toast and coffee.
 The coffee was hot, and he welcomed it down his throat.
 He noticed a bulletin board, and after finishing his meal slowly approached to peruse it.

 There were announcements, and flyers — there was a community theater production of “Hello Dolly.”
 There were job postings, and job requests as well.